Skip to content

 About Autopay

-Autopay, formerly known as RateGenius, was founded in 2007 in Austin, Texas (now headquartered in Denver) and has facilitated over $5 billion in auto loan refinancing through its marketplace model.
+Autopay, formerly known as RateGenius, was founded in 2007 in Austin, Texas (now headquartered in Denver) and has handled over $5 billion in auto loan refinancing through its marketplace model.
 Like Splash Financial for student loans, Autopay is not a lender.
 It operates as an intermediary that distributes your application to a network of banks, credit unions, and online auto lenders who compete for your business.
 Autopay earns referral fees from the lending partners, not from borrowers.
 The company rebranded from RateGenius to Autopay in 2022 to reflect an expanded product line that includes new car financing, used car financing, and lease buyout loans alongside its core refinancing product.
 The auto loan refinancing use case is compelling because dealership financing is systematically overpriced.
 Dealers earn profit through rate markup: the lender approves you at 5%, the dealer quotes 8%, and the 3% spread is split between the dealer and the lender as a kickback.
 This practice is legal and nearly universal, which means most buyers who financed through a dealership are paying 2-4% above the rate they could qualify for independently.
 Autopay's marketplace connects these over-charged borrowers with lenders willing to refinance at the lower rate.
 A single application generates 2-5 competing offers, and Autopay handles the entire payoff process with the existing lender including title transfer.
 Autopay's minimum credit score of 550 and APR range starting at 5.19% suggest a wide borrower base, but the best rates require 720+ scores and vehicles under 7 years old with fewer than 100,000 miles.
 Older vehicles, high-mileage cars, and subprime borrowers will see significantly fewer offers and higher rates.
 Cash-back refinancing is available for borrowers whose vehicle is worth more than their loan balance, essentially allowing you to borrow against vehicle equity for any purpose.
 However, this extends your loan term and increases total interest paid, so it should only be used when the alternative is a higher-rate form of credit like credit cards.

 Key Features